-2) Vegetation Placement - See the provisions contained in KZC 83.400, including the vegetation placement-and alternative compliance provisions.
+2) Vegetation Placement - See the provisions contained in KZC 83.400, including the vegetation placement and alternative compliance provisions.

 f.
-For properties containing bulkheads, native trees, shrubs and groundcover shall be planted that hangs over the bulkhead towards the lake.
+For properties containing bulkheads, native trees, shrubs and groundcover plantings shall include species which promote growth overhanging the water.

-g..e.
+g.-e.
 In addition to a native planting plan, a 5-year vegetation maintenance and monitoring plan shall be prepared by a qualified professional approved by the Planning Official and submitted to the City for approval.
 The monitoring plan shall include the following elements: